Admission Requirements

 Students wishing to graduate at the end of a term must submit an online application to graduate in Buff Portal, meeting all appropriate application deadlines published by the Office of the Registrar.
 Students who do not apply to graduate will not have degrees conferred, regardless of completion of requirements, and must apply to graduate for a future term.

 Both the university and the School of Education hold graduation ceremonies only at the end of the spring semester.
-The School of Education spring ceremony is open to School of Education majors, minors, certificate and licensure students who complete their student teaching in the spring or the previous fall semesters, those who graduated in the previous fall or summer, or those who will graduate that spring or the summer immediately following.
+The School of Education spring ceremony is open to School of Education majors, minors, and certificate students who graduate that semester, as well as those who graduated in the previous fall or summer and those who will graduate in the subsequent summer or fall.
+The ceremony is also open to students pursuing teaching licensure who complete their student teaching in the spring or the previous fall semesters, regardless of the term in which they graduate (if different).

 Students who apply to graduate but do not fulfill all degree requirements by the deadline for that term/year must submit a new online graduation application for the term in which they will fulfill remaining requirements.